Connecting with the landscape

-I have been back to this place many times ever since but I never saw this couple again.
+I have been back to this place many times ever since, but I never saw this couple again.
 The images I made in this place so far aren’t showing any people in them.
 Maybe it’s for the best.

-Showing some recent work created along the Wadden Sea here.
+I am showing some recent work created along the Wadden Sea here.

-If you don’t want to miss any blogpost you can sign up for regular updates and more.
+If you don’t want to miss any blog posts, you can sign up for regular updates and more.